r-windows/docs/readme.md

 PATH="${RTOOLS40_HOME}\usr\bin;${PATH}"
 ```

-You can do this with a text editor, or you can even do it from R like so:
+You can do this with a text editor, or from R like so (note that in R code you need to escape backslashes):

 ```r
 writeLines('PATH="${RTOOLS40_HOME}\\usr\\bin;${PATH}"', con = "~/.Renviron")